-Mergers, business transfers, corporate splits (demergers) and stock acquisitions (M&A transactions) are all subject to prior notification under the AMA.
+Mergers, business transfers, corporate splits (demergers) and stock acquisitions (mergers and acquisitions (M&A) transactions) are all subject to prior notification under the AMA.
 M&A transactions whose schemes involve more than one of these transactions (eg, where an acquirer merges with a target after acquiring shares in the target) are separately analysed at each step of the transaction, so separate filings may, in principle, need to be made for the various steps.
 Joint ventures are also analysed in the same way.